How Can You Tell If Your Grant Proposal Is Any Good?

 Step 4: Read Your Grant Proposal Out Loud

 Your goal should be to prepare a proposal that is easy to follow and understand.
-Reading your proposal out loud is a reliable method for spotting problems including tangled sentences, sentences that are too long, and poor transitions between paragraphs.
+Reading your proposal out loud is a reliable way to spot problems, including tangled sentences, overly long sentences, and poor transitions between paragraphs.
 It’s also a good way to catch typos.

 Especially if you do not have access to an editor, reading your proposal out loud is highly recommended.
-It may take the equivalent of a day to go through the entire proposal depending on its length, so you’ll want to reserve time in your proposal calendar for the task.
+It may take a day to go through the entire proposal, depending on its length, so you’ll want to reserve time in your proposal calendar for the task.

 Step 5: Have the Proposal Edited

-To finalize the proposal, we recommend you hire an editor to do a final copy edit.
+To finalize the proposal, we recommend hiring an editor to perform a final copy edit.

 If you hire someone to edit your proposal, save money by giving the editor a final, formatted version of the document that includes a complete and accurate abbreviation list.

-If hiring an editor is not in your budget, try to recruit a colleague who has a good eye for grammar and formatting to do the final review.
+If hiring an editor is not in your budget, recruit a colleague with a good eye for grammar and formatting to do the final review.

 If you can’t find a colleague to edit your proposal and you can’t afford an editor, you may have to edit it yourself.
 It’s not an ideal situation, but by applying a few tricks, you can do a decent job at catching grammar issues, typos, and formatting problems: